zmalone/chef-web-docs/source/common-use-cases/windows-batch.md

 	end
 	```

-1. Upload both our `learnchchef-batch` cookbook and the `windows` cookbook to the Chef Server.
+1. Upload our new `learnchchef-batch` cookbook to the Chef Server.
 In a terminal:

-		$ knife cookbook upload windows learnchef-batch
+		$ knife cookbook upload learnchef-batch

 ---